abarb014/nctutorial/README.md

 Connection to localhost port 32981 [tcp/*] succeeded!
 ```

 You can also use the -v flag to get better output.
 But you would know that if you read the flag section, right?
+So if nothing is listening on port 80, you can run your
+web server.
+But if you get output, that means something is running on that port, and you should close it before trying to make a web server.

 Port scanning also works on domain names!
 Here is an example:
 ```